DFHack/dfhack/docs/plugins/mousequery.rst

 ``mousequery rbutton enable``
     Enable using the right mouse button to cancel out of menus and scroll the map.
-``mousequery edge enable``
 ``mousequery delay 300``
-    Enable edge scrolling and set the delay to 300ms.
+    When run after ``mousequery edge enable``, sets the edge scrolling delay to 300ms.